 If you’ve never had dirt pudding- don’t worry.
 No dirt is involved!
 Dirt pudding, or worms n’ dirt or worms and dirt pudding or mud pudding cups, is a combination of rich chocolate pudding, chocolate cookie crumble (the dirt), and gummy worms.

 It’s insanely rich, insanely sweet, and soooo satisfying.
-BUT instead of making the classic version, I did a twist on the classic (I mean, did you expect anything else?!).
+BUT instead of making the classic version, I did a twist on the classic.

 Typically, kids and adults enjoy them in the summer or for a fun Halloween dessert.
 Dirt pudding cups aren’t naturally vegan, however, as they contain dairy and gelatin.

-For these “Oreo” dirt pudding cups, we’ll be making a Paleo chocolate pudding (that also happens to be vegan), my favorite recipe for vegan Oreo cookies (it’s insane how much these taste like Oreo’s- one person that I was lying that I made them!), and for the real kicker: homemade vegan gummy worms.
+For these “Oreo” dirt pudding cups, we’ll be making a simple vegan chocolate pudding, my favorite recipe for vegan Oreo cookies (it’s unreal how much these taste like Oreo’s- one person that I was lying that I made them!).
+And for the real kicker: homemade vegan gummy worms.

 Now for the ingredients.
 For the vegan chocolate pudding, you’ll need: